- How long does it take to do the Research & Analysis Project?

 Basically you should consider two things – What interests you?
 What information is available ?
 As an experienced mentor I know that if you are interested in your choice of topic and company you will be motivated – and motivated students are more likely to pass!
 Mentorship is a 2-way process and the more enthusiastic and keen you are the more inspired your mentor is as a good mentor will always want their mentees to do well and perform to the best of their ability.
 Choice of topic is something I will be discussing with prospective mentees during an introductory session and all those who have the session will receive some hints and guidance to help them choose their topic.

-- Do you mentor students for all 20 current topics?
+- Do you mentor students for all current topics?

-- Which topics have the best chance of passing?
+Which topics have the best chance of passing?

 As I mentioned in my answer to the first question student ability and commitment varies and this will influence the quality of their work and therefore how likely they are to pass.
+It probably is not a case of which topic is easier to pass but the need to show that you have researched well, assembled relevant evidence and evaluated well – see p.47 of the Information Pack.

 - What is plagiarism?